 As of the date of this Circular, the Board of Directors of the Corporation consists of seven (7) directors, five (5) of whom are considered to be independent.
-Hugh McKinnon, Mary C. Ritchie, Dr. Stewart Ritchie, Stephen Sanford and Patrick Turpin are independent.
+Mary C. Ritchie, Dr. Stewart Ritchie, Stephen Sanford, Patrick Turpin and Pablo Cussatti are independent.
 Mr. Charleton is not independent because he is the CEO of the Corporation.
 Mr. Budreski is not independent as he is the Executive Chairman of the Corporation.
 The independent status of each individual director is reviewed annually by the Board.
 The Board considers a director to be independent if he has no direct or indirect material relationship with the Corporation which, in the view of the Board, could reasonably be perceived to materially interfere with the exercise of the director's independent judgment.

-The Board examines its size annually to determine whether the number of directors is appropriate.
-In that regard, the Board appointed new nominee, Mr. Patrick Turpin, to the Board of Directors on February 11, 2020 in order to continue to provide diversity of views and experience while maintaining efficiency.
+The Board examines its size annually to determine whether the number of directors is appropriate while providing a diversity of views and experience and maintaining efficiency.
 The Board believes that its composition fairly represents the interests of Shareholders, however, the Board considers potential nominees to the Board of Directors from time to time in order to enhance diversity of views and experience relevant to the industry in which it operates while maintaining efficiency.

-The Board has established two (2) committees of its directors, being the Audit Committee (comprised of Ms. Mary C. Ritchie (Chair), Mr. Hugh McKinnon, Dr. Stewart Ritchie and Mr. Stephen Sanford) and the Independence Committee (comprised of Mr. Hugh McKinnon (Chair), Dr. Stewart Ritchie, Ms. Mary Ritchie, and Mr. Stephen Sanford).
+The Board has established two (2) committees of its directors, being the Audit Committee (comprised of Ms. Mary C. Ritchie (Chair), Dr. Stewart Ritchie and Mr. Stephen Sanford) and the Independence Committee (comprised of Mr. Stephen Sanford (Chair), Dr. Stewart Ritchie, Ms. Mary Ritchie, Mr. Patrick Turpin and Mr. Pablo Cussatti).